-With Cisco Internet Streamer CDS Release 2.5.9 software, you can now configure multiple IP addresses for Gigabit Ethernet, port channel and Standby interface in the SEs.
+You can configure multiple IP addresses for Gigabit Ethernet, port channel and Standby interfaces in the SEs.
 With multiple IP support, the SEs can stream the content under a specific IP while having another stream with different source IP address under the same interface.